kristofferkjeldby/SitecoreJobViewer/README.md

 Per default, SitecoreJobViewer will only display jobs with the states `RUNNING`, `FINISHED` and `QUEUED`.

 Sitecore has a few more job states that is ignored per default (`UNKNOWN`, `ABORTED`, `ABORTREQUESTED`, `INITIALIZING`).
 To display these, you need to add the job states to the `Colors` dictionary in the `Constants.cs` file, and select the colors with the user interface should use to display these job states.

+## Bypassing the Sitecore Identity Server

+If you do not wish to obtain access tokens via SitecoreJobViewer, it is possible to bypass the Sitecore Identity Server login by entering a valid access token in the Access token input field and click *Attach*.

 ## Read more